jtamames/SqueezeMeta/README.md

 -Merged mode: if many big samples are available, co-assembly could crash because of memory requirements.
 This mode allows the co-assembly of an unlimited number of samples, using a procedure inspired by the one used by Benjamin Tully for analysing TARA Oceans data (https://dx.doi.org/10.17504/protocols.io.hfqb3mw ).
 Briefly, samples are assembled individually and the resulting contigs are merged in a single co-assembly.
 Then the analysis proceeds as in the co-assembly mode.
 This is not the recommended procedure (use co-assembly if possible) since the possibility of creating chimeric contigs is higher.
 But it is a viable alternative when standard co-assembly is not possible.

-SqueezeM uses a combination of custom scripts and external software packages for the different steps of the analysis:
+SqueezeMeta uses a combination of custom scripts and external software packages for the different steps of the analysis:

 1) Assembly
 2) RNA prediction and classification